 Since you’ve already figured out your niche and tested out your product with an audience, you have a general idea what kind of audience you could sell to.
 If you already have a mailing list, this is a great time to make use of it.

-When you already have some happy clients, it’s time to include their feedback to your website.
-Their inspiring words will show new clients that you and your products are worth each penny.
-You can handpick each testimonial or set a social proof tool like crowdy.ai which automates the whole process.
+When you already have some happy clients, it’s time to ask for their feedback.
+Their inspiring words will show new website visitors that you and your products are worth each penny.
+You can handpick each testimonial or set a testimonial & rating platform like crowdy.ai which automates the whole process.

 Building a coaching product from your services is a process that requires significant investments in time and money.
 However, there are multiple benefits of doing it, provided that you do it in the right way.
 Not only will you be able to generate a passive income, but you will also be able to expand your offer and upsell your existing clients.